tussiri/Capstone-V2/README.md

 # Mealify

-This app was created to give users a space where they can view, share recipes from other users, interact with recipes, share images, plan meals, and organize grocery lists.
+This app was created to give users a space where they can view, share recipes from other users, interact with recipes, and share images.

 ## Features

 Accounts: New users are able to Register an account or login if existing user.
 Users are also able to delete, update, and read account information once account is accessed.

 Comments: Users are allowed to make comments and leave reviews on other users meals/recipes.
 Comments also have CRUD capabilities allowing the user to be able to update, delete, and view comments/reviews.

-Pantry: Users are allowed to store their personal/saved recipes in the pantry.
-The pantry utilizes CRUD capabilities as well so the user will be able to remove, update, and view what's in their pantry.
+Likes: Users are able to save recipes that they like and store them in a "liked recipes" section.
+Liked recipes have crud capabilities as well which allow the user to update, read, and delete their liked recipes as well.
 ## Techs/Frameworks
 Frontend: React.js